Kmoris01/fall2019/README.md

 - [Data Manipulation with Python](https://www.datacamp.com/tracks/data-manipulation-with-python), 16 hours, 4 courses
 - [Machine Learning](https://www.datacamp.com/tracks/machine-learning-with-python), 16 hours, 4 courses

-**Please start on your chosen track(s) on [DataCamp](https://www.datacamp.com) or [PluralSight](https://www.pluralsight.com) as soon as possible and work towards the certificate(s) throughout the semester.
+**Please start on your chosen track(s) on [DataCamp](https://www.datacamp.com)  as soon as possible and work towards the certificate(s) throughout the semester.
 This will require substantial work!
 Do not wait until the end of the semester!**

-Please use the schedule below as a guide to which [DataCamp](https://www.datacamp.com) and [PluralSight](https://www.pluralsight.com) chapters/lessons correspond to what is covered in class.
+Please use the schedule below as a guide to which [DataCamp](https://www.datacamp.com)chapters/lessons correspond to what is covered in class.

 01. DUE September 13, 2019 (BEFORE Class)
     - Install [Anaconda Scientific Python Distribution](https://www.continuum.io/downloads)